pingan8787/awesome-ai-tools/README.md

 102. [Jasper.ai](https://www.jasper.ai/) 👉 Jasper is the best AI writer and AI art generator for teams with over 3,000 5-star reviews.
 Create blog posts, marketing copy, and AI-generated images fast.

-103. [Jester AI - Caption Writer](https://apps.apple.com/us/app/id1661372840) 👉 ‎JESTER.
+103. [Jester AI - Caption Writer](https://apps.apple.com/us/app/id1661372840) 👉 JESTER.
 An AI Assistant that writes clever photo captions for you.
 What does it do?
 Pick any photo and Jester will generate four unique captions.
 Choose your favorite and edit it as you wish.
-If you're not happy with any of the captions, click the retry button to generate four more.
-You can also ad…

 104. [JibeWith.com](https://www.jibewith.com/) 👉 Writing online media content made simple with A.I. 🤩